spraakbanken/swell-project/Anonymization_guidelines.md

   * Pseudonymization:
       - Replace randomly with bus, metro, tram, or train
       - In case of line number, replace actual number with 1, in case of several number in sequence, enumerate (1, 2, 3…)

+      - **_Do we need to replace "tunnelbana" och "buss-stationer" in the following context: "Det finns en tunnelbana , heter XXX och många buss-stationer nära" (Elena, A18AT1)?
+They seem to be generally descriptive, though probably can help identify the city that the person lives in.
+If yes, how do we represent "plural" in "buss-stationer"? _**

 ### 5. Age: < age >
   * Person’s age (e.g. 18 years old)